 “Women do extremely well in real estate.
 It is an industry that celebrates multitasking, networking, relationships, and an eye for detail – all areas that women tend to shine in,” explains Noelle Frieson, director for the Center for Real Estate Education.
 “This program is close to my heart.
 As a recent divorcee, I understand having to reinvent your life and start anew.
 Real Estate was that fresh start for my family.
 Through this program, we are excited to provide the same to women across New Jersey.”

-If you would like more information on this unique program, please contact Noelle Frieson at 917.597.8084 or email@example.com
+If you would like more information on the school and taking classes through this program or on your own, please contact Noelle Frieson at 917.597.8084 or email@example.com